otammato/intrasonics_transmogrifier_assignment/README.md

     } > "Transmogrified/${file_prefix}_file_and_process_list.txt"

-    echo "Saved file and process lists to file: Transmogrified/${file_prefix}_files_and_processes_list.txt" else
+    echo "Saved file and process lists to file: Transmogrified/${file_prefix}_files_and_processes_list.txt"
+# this scenario launches if "transmogrifier" does not exist and creates the user and adds him in ec2-user group
+else
     sudo useradd "$user"
     sudo usermod -a -G ec2-user "$user"